 1. What inspired you to write?

-10. What are some writing tips you could give the readers?
+10. What are some writing tips you can give the readers?

 Don’t go cliché.
 Just don’t.
 I know it’s a common theme here for Wattpad rants, and you’re probably sick of hearing it, but it’s sage advice.
 Think of something that’s important to you, something that you love, and can write about.
 If you come up empty, think of a word.
 Any word.
 If you can’t do that, go downtown and see what inspiration you can find there.
 The word “wallpaper” sparked a whole story for me.
 If that doesn’t work for you, try listening to music; it often works